19 Best Egg Laying Chicken Breeds: With Name and Pictures

 • Save

-It’s one of the chickens that beginners can breed, since it doesn’t need a lot of attention.
-A male Plymouth Rock weighs 7.5lb, and the female 6.5lb.
+It’s one of the chickens that beginners can breed since it doesn’t need much attention.
+A male Plymouth Rock weighs 7.5 lb, and a female 6.5 lb.

 They are calm and friendly birds.
-The average lifespan of this chicken breed is about 8-10 years.
-That’s why it’s one of the most popular egg laying chicken breeds.
+The average lifespan of this chicken breed is about 6–10 years.
+That’s why it’s one of the most popular egg-laying chicken breeds.

 5. Golden Comet Chicken